superlinked/superlinked/README.md

 ## Experiment in a notebook

-Example on combining Text with Numerical encoders to get correct results with LLMs.
+Here's a quick example showing how to combine Text and Numerical encoders to achieve accurate results with LLMs:

 #### Install the superlinked library
 ```